-Youth Housing is a homeless support service: a voluntary program for young people between 15 and 25 who are homeless, at risk of homelessness and/or affected by family violence.
+Youth housing is a voluntary program for young people between 15 and 25 who are homeless, at risk of homelessness and/or affected by family violence.

 Youth housing workers assist young people to access safe, secure and affordable housing, and to increase their independent living skills.